Small wins buoy Ukraine; West says Russians losing momentum - The Boston Globe

 Ukraine, meanwhile, celebrated a morale-boosting victory in the Eurovision Song Contest.
 The folk-rap ensemble Kalush Orchestra won the glitzy pan-European competition with its song “Stefania,” which has become a popular anthem among Ukrainians during the war.

-President Volodymyr Zelenskyy vowed that his nation would claim the customary winner's honor of hosting the next annual competition.
+President Volodymyr Zelensky vowed that his nation would claim the customary winner’s honor of hosting the next annual competition.

+“Step by step, we are forcing the occupiers to leave the Ukrainian land,” Zelensky said.

 Advertisement

-“Step by step, we are forcing the occupiers to leave the Ukrainian land,” Zelenskyy said.

 Russian and Ukrainian fighters are engaged in a grinding battle for the country’s eastern industrial heartland, the Donbas.
-Ukraine’s most experienced and best-equipped soldiers are based in eastern Ukraine, where they have fought Moscow-backed separatists for eight years.
+Ukraine’s most experienced and best-equipped soldiers have fought Moscow-backed separatists in the east for eight years.

 Even with its setbacks, Russia continues to inflict death and destruction across Ukraine.
-Over the weekend, its forces hit a chemical plant and 11 high-rise buildings in Siverodonetsk, in the Luhansk area of the Donbas, the regional governor said.
-Gov. Serhii Haidaii said two people were killed in the shelling and warned residents still in the city to stay in underground shelters.
+Over the weekend, its forces hit a chemical plant and 11 high-rise buildings in Siverodonetsk, in the Donbas, the regional governor said.
+Governor Serhii Haidaii said two people were killed in the shelling and warned residents still in the city to stay in underground shelters.

-Russian troops also were preparing for another attempt to cross the strategically important Siverskiy Donets River, two days after Moscow suffered heavy losses in a Ukrainian attack that destroyed a pontoon bridge, the governor said.

-Lviv is a major gateway for the Western-supplied weapons Ukraine has acquired during the war.
+Lviv is a major gateway for the Western-supplied weapons that Ukraine has acquired during the war.

 Advertisement